 On my recent road trip up the coast, I wandered Zadar with a Cro-US couple who I’ve been chatting with for more than a year.
 Three Texans hosted me for a dinner of pulled pork sandwiches in Kostrena.
 I sunbathed with a reader in Trinajstići.
 A couple hosted me for tacos and a tea ceremony in Motovun.
 I had a socially-distanced chat in the park with a couple down from Zagreb, while peacocks wandered around in the background.

 At the one Split expat event I attended this year, I met two more readers.
 The moment I was introduced as “Sara”, two women popped up and said “of Expat in Croatia?!”
-Then I discovered this lovely second hand shop on Instagram and this sweater.
+Then I discovered a lovely second hand shop on Instagram and this sweater.
 When I went to pick it up, I was greeted by the fabulous and lovely owners, also readers of the blog.

 On top of all of those magnificent rendezvous, I spoke with 21 people just in the last 4 months over video chat and in-person.
 I consulted on their situations to help them save time and make their transition to Croatia easier.